mclemente/fvtt-module-polyglot/fonts/_licenses.md

 - [Ar Ciela](http://hymmnoserver.uguu.ca/).
 Hymmnos and HYMMNOSERVER were created by Akira Tsuchiya.

-The following does not accompanied license terms:
+The following does not accompanied license terms or were OPL:

 - AnglosaxonRunes
+- FingerAlphabet
+- HighschoolRunes
+- JungleSlang
+- MeroiticDemotic
 - Pulsian (Fan Art by Echiceroo)
+- Tengwar (Greifswalder)
+- Oriental
+- Thassilonian (Fan Art)
+- Tuzluca
+- Valmaric